sambayless/monosat/README.md

 ###Install the Python Library

-To install the Python library (system-wide), first build monosat (see above), cd into 'api/python', and then use Python's setuptools to install the Python library.
+To install the Python library (system-wide), first build monosat (see above), cd into 'src/monosat/api/python', and then use Python's setuptools to install the Python library (see below).
 The Python library has optional support for pseudo-Boolean constraints, using [MinisatPB](https://github.com/sambayless/minisatpb), which is a fork of [Minisat+](https://github.com/niklasso/minisatp).
 In order to use pseudo-Boolean constraints in the Python library, you must separately install [MinisatPB](https://github.com/sambayless/minisatpb) on your system path.